IndoorAtlas/android-sdk-examples/README.md

 #### Google Maps - Overlay
 Just like *Google Maps - Basic* but demonstrates how to place floor plan on world map by coordinates.

+#### Location sharing
+Demonstrates sharing location via 3rd party cloud service.
+Can be used as an example of an multidot application.

+#### Set credentials
+Demonstrates how to set IndoorAtlas credentials from code in runtime.

+#### Regions
+Demonstrates automatic region changes.

+#### Background mode
+Demonstrates running IndoorAtlas positioning in the background.

+#### Overlay with Open Street Map
+Similar to Google maps examples, but uses Open Street Maps instead

+#### Orientation
+Demonstrates IndoorAtlas 3D Orientation API.

+#### Geofences
+Demonstrates how to set geofences and receive the geofence events.